marta-rakowska/dareit-cloud-challenge-task-8/README.md

 ## Requirements of the task:

-:small_orange_diamond: Deliver the tooling to set up an application that displays a web page with text and an image.
+:small_orange_diamond: Deliver the tooling to set up an application that displays a web page with text and an image.</br>
-:small_orange_diamond: Provide source code for creating the stack in a publicly available repository.
+:small_orange_diamond: Provide source code for creating the stack in a publicly available repository.</br>
-:small_orange_diamond: Provide basic setup documentation to run the application.
+:small_orange_diamond: Provide basic setup documentation to run the application.</br>
-:small_orange_diamond: All resources should be deployed using Terraform.
+:small_orange_diamond: All resources should be deployed using Terraform.</br>
 :small_orange_diamond: Automate the deployment of your appplication using CI/CD.

 ## Solution: